 Yet, the most disappointing lack seems to be the way that we have responded to it.
 By choosing to chalk poverty up to a mental problem alone- the issues are only worsening.

 Ultimately, financial literacy in Hip Hop stands at the same angle.
 Though there are positive examples in Hip Hop, many mainstream Hip Hop Artists have committed crimes to get in their position and promote frivolous spending.
 This is the idea exemplified to children as success.
 So when the youth is out here trying to be a “success”- he, or she, may start going out committing the same criminal acts that his, or her, favorite rappers may have glorified as getting them paid.
 Only maybe the young person dies in the process.
 This is lack.
 This is lack of faith in our future to not care how what we do and say is affecting them.
 Hip Hop culture influences all cultures.
 Let’s be real, we are always under the microscope; the projects get more flack than the trailer park.
 However, on the platform of Hip Hop- we can start with us.
-We can buy back the block and buy black.
-We can show kids how to invest and effectively manage money.
-We can make sure black children are learning about the real history of our ancestors.
+We can buy back the block and buy black because if we don’t invest back into our communities- who will?
+We don’t need more liquor stores and overcrowded poorly managed apartment complexes.
+We can show kids how to invest and effectively manage money to attain financial freedom.
+We can show kids how to keep our community clean and prosperous.
+We can make sure black children are learning about the real history of our ancestors- our heritage.
 We can teach our children how to work for themselves so they never become low wage workers of America.

 Mr. Carson had a point.
 Poverty is mental.
 However, poverty is also a truth that we can walk outside and witness.
-Until we begin to work towards economic stability as a nation, as a whole- could we really point the finger at the mind of the one?
+If we are not working towards economic stability as a nation then aren’t we doing it wrong?
 While defeating poverty starts in the mind- when we speak of poverty- let’s instead look at how to solve it- as a mentality and a reality.
-Let’s make sure everyone is literate- financially, mentally, spiritually.
+Let’s make sure everyone is literate- financially, mentally, and spiritually.
 Each one, reach one.